davidcana/zzDOM/README.md

     * index()
 * is: Check the current matched set of elements against a selector, element, or zzDOM object and return true if at least one of these elements matches the given arguments.
     * .is( content ): Where content is a HTML string, DOM element or zzDOM object to check.
+* map: Pass each element in the current matched set through a function, producing a new zzDOM object containing the return values.
+    * map( callback )
 * next: Get the immediately following sibling of each element in the set of matched elements.
     * .next()
 * offset: Get the current coordinates of the first element, or set the coordinates of every element, in the set of matched elements, relative to the document.